bhavesh0124/Smart-Attendance-System-using-Face-Recognition/README.md

 1. Generating Training data/ Students pic and enrolling them in mongoDB database in all the collections(Hindi and English)_and a CSV file named Students Enrollment
 2. Once the required dataset is generated the model is trained which comprises of several layers with softmax in the output layer** (I have not used any regularization as such as the model was giving good response in normal lightning conditions however it can be used if we have too many classes/students)
 3. The user can then select the required lecture (English and Hindi) and check the existing attendance
 4. The user can then take the attendance by clicking on the required button.
-It takes approximately 15 seconds to start the attendance window**.(The attendance is stored in MongoDB database and seperate collections are created for English and Hindi classes to avoid overlaps)
+It takes approximately 15 seconds to start the attendance window.(The attendance is stored in MongoDB database and seperate collections are created for English and Hindi classes to avoid overlaps)
 ![alt text](images/17.png)